electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 ## Opening up the Device & Talking to the Serial Port

 This is the easy part.
-Just remove the two screws on the bottom side (one is hidden by the mandatory 'warranty void if seal is broken' stiker, about which I couldn't care less) and pop open the case.
+Just remove the two screws on the bottom side (one is hidden by the mandatory 'warranty void if seal is broken' sticker, about which I couldn't care less) and pop open the case.

 The following components appear before us onto the sea of green of the board: